ben-denzler/Text-Adventure-Game/README.md

  ![Composite pattern diagram](docs/CompositeOMT.png)

 This diagram describes the Composite design pattern that we are using for the game's inventory system.
-BaseItem is a Component that defines the shared interface for all our inventory classes. `use()` will open an inventory, equip armor and weapons, or use a consumable. `getName()` returns an object's name, and `display()` outputs an item or inventory's stats.
+BaseItem is a Component that defines the shared interface for all our inventory classes. `use()` will open an inventory, equip armor and weapons, or use a consumable, and `display()` outputs an item or inventory's stats.
 Inventory is a Composite because it implements the shared interface but also contains other BaseItem objects (acts as a bag that contains other items).
-Armor, Weapon and Consumable are all Leaves and will be held within Inventory objects.
+Armor, Weapon and Consumable are all leaves and will be held within Inventory objects.
 The leaves implement their own stats like defense, attack or health.
 Each Character object will get their own private Inventory which can be added to throughout the game.

 ### Abstract Factory pattern diagram: